Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Placer County Jail-Auburn so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for California here.

 In response to a federal court order restricting the daily population to 148 inmates, construction of a 260-bed addition commenced in 1990, culminating in the opening of the new housing wing in April 1992.
 This expansion, funded through Propositions 52 and 96, introduced three medium-security dorms, two housing 92 inmates each and one accommodating 44 inmates, alongside a maximum-security module with a capacity of 32 inmates.
 The dormitory housing units adopt a direct-supervision model, with a custody officer stationed inside each dorm and indirect supervision from a housing booth.
 Additionally, with BOC approval, most cells have been doubled-bunked to optimize space utilization.